We have now selected our projects for 2019 and applications for projects are closed.

 The CDT and NERC are keen to promote interdisciplinary working, we also aim to attract excellent students from a variety of disciplines.

-Note that supervisory teams must include members from at least two of the GW4 partner institutions.
+Note that supervisory teams must include members from at least two of the GW4 partner institutions and a stakeholder partner.
 There is no maximum number of supervisors that can be on the supervisory team for a project and projects can also be submitted and led by CEH and BGS (as long they are co-supervised by one of the four academics partners).
+Stakeholder partners must complete a letter of support as part of the project submission.

 Most of the studentships will be of 3.5 years’ duration.
 Our award has been calculated on this basis.
 Applications for a longer duration will be considered on a case-by-case basis, as the grant allows for flexibility.

 The elements of the studentship are: fees (UK/EU rate), an RCUK national minimum stipend, and a Research Training Support Grant (RTSG) of £11,000 (over the lifetime of the project, although an element of this is retained centrally to cover core cohort training).

 Project proposals should outline how the research costs will be met whilst leaving sufficient funds for activities such as conference attendance, overseas opportunities, advanced training etc. To assist your understanding of the ethos and training aims of our CDT, feel free to read this extract from the original NERC bid relating to training.

-What supervisors say of the benefits of having students in a GW4 Doctoral Training Entity:
+What supervisors say of the benefits of having students in a GW4 Doctoral Training Entity (DTE):

 “The studentship has provided a crucial vehicle by which to extend our existing cross-disciplinary collaboration”.

-“His (the student’s) training opportunities have been far more diverse, since he has accessed both the GW4 DTP specific training and other training within the GW4 (often outside of Bath)”.
+“His (the student’s) training opportunities have been far more diverse, since he has accessed both the GW4 DTE specific training and other training within the GW4 (often outside of Bath)”.

 “Access to expertise in multiple institutions.
 Forging meaningful collaborations between Universities in the GW4.
 This will ultimately lead to combined grant funding”.